The Bankrate promise

 - If the initial loan term was short, say three years or less.

-You have the option to cancel the coverage at any time — typically recommended only once the amount owed on the vehicle is less than its market value.
+You can cancel the coverage at any time — typically recommended only once the amount owed on the vehicle is less than its market value.
 If you are unsure of whether gap insurance is worth it, consider the cost to risk.
-Gap insurance is fairly inexpensive and in many cases can be added to your existing full-coverage policy for a nominal cost per year.
+Gap insurance is fairly inexpensive and, in many cases, can be added to your existing full-coverage policy for a nominal cost per year.
 That may be far less than the difference between your car’s value and what you owe in case of a major accident.

 Gap insurance for leased cars

 Like any car or SUV, leased vehicles depreciate quickly.
-Therefore, if you did not put much money down and you still owe a sizable amount on your total lease payment, you will likely owe more than the vehicle is worth if you get into an accident.
+Therefore, if you did not put much money down and still owe a sizable amount on your total lease payment, you will likely owe more than the vehicle is worth if you get into an accident.
 In this situation, gap insurance coverage for your lease might be a smart financial decision.

 As with a purchased car, it may help you to compare your total cost — including taxes and anything else you rolled into the lease — to the vehicle’s MSRP to determine if you have a gap.

 And just like a purchased vehicle, the difference between what you owe and what the car’s worth decreases as you make monthly payments and as the car depreciates.
 This means you may not need the coverage for your entire lease period.
 You may only need it for a few months, depending on your lease agreement.